Spread the love

 The people show an expression of thanks (eucharistia) for the emperor.

 Old Testament/Judaism: There is no Hebrew equivalent to this term.
 Religious thanks are expressed in a Toda (thanks offering) and a song of thanksgiving.
 Food and drinks are objects of thanksgiving.
 Thanksgiving never ceases.
+A Toda sacrifice would be offered by someone whose life has been delivered from great peril.
+The lamb, bread, and wine make up elements of this sacred meal.
+This Hebrew Todah points to the Eucharist.

-New Testament: This term means to give thanks.
+Testament: This term means to give thanks.

 Scripture:

-Jesus gives thanks
+Jesus gives thanks:

-Mt.15:36:”Then He took the seven loaves and the fish, gave thanks, broke the loaves, and gave them to the disciples, who in turn gave them to the crowds.”
+Mt.15:36: “Then He took the seven loaves and the fish, gave thanks, broke the loaves, and gave them to the disciples, who in turn gave them to the crowds.”
 (There is no difference between giving thanks and saying the blessing.
 The thanksgiving was a blessing of God for His benefits.)

 Jesus heals the lepers: